 FAQs

-What’s the best way to color the frosting?
+What’s the best way to cut these bars without cracking the frosting?

 Final Thoughts